hirnlego/repetita-versio/README.md

 **Start:** Sets the loop starting/retriggering point.

-**Tone:** Applies a band-pass resonant filter to the dry signal, pre-recording:
+**Tone:** Applies a resonant filter to both the dry signal - that is mixed with the feedback - and the wet signals - that goes to the output:
 - ccw > no filter;
 - cw > cutoff at 1000 Hz.